 As a travel blogger, it’s inevitable to be consumed by social media.
 I often scroll through endless photos of gorgeous girls travelling around the world, wearing the prettiest dresses and living in luxury resorts.

-At the beginning of my Instagram journey, I spent a huge amount of efforts trying to keep up.
+At the beginning of my Instagram journey, I spent a huge amount of effort trying to keep up.
 It didn’t take me long to realise that nothing I did was ever good enough.

 I drained my partner with a constant demand for the perfect shot.
 Worst of all, I started disliking photography, which was a big passion of mine.
 I was not happy.